PremLohar/Cocotechoes_Q11/README.md

 units can be between 100 - 1000.
 But the price will remain the same for each month.
 Once the data is created compute and output the following.

-1. For each month the units sold and the amount
+1. For each month the units sold and the amount.
 ![Q11-1](https://github.com/PremLohar/Cocotechoes_Q11/assets/122276257/543d320f-177e-44a5-8a07-8afe1a0bdb21)

 2. For each quarter the units sold and the amount.